Monday to Friday 9am – 6pm

 Discover Scotland in luxury aboard the Royal Scotsman with our Western Scenic Wonders journey.

-If you prefer to travel in a Grand Suite, the public price of the train is from £17,000 per person.
-Our prices are from £16,000 per person – a saving of up to £2,000 per couple.
+If you prefer to travel in a Grand Suite, the price is from £17,000 per person.

 Enquire today – availability is extremely limited.